Article updated 7/14/2020

 Here’s where it pays to do your homework.
 Compare contracts with no-contract phones.
 Compare prices for limited usage versus unlimited texting and data.
 And definitely don’t underestimate the opportunities kids have to use whopping amounts data before you realize it!

 We have a range of hardworking, no-contract smartphones that have the features and capabilities that are a great fit for first-time smartphone users.
-Check out some of the solid options below, two of which are on sale!
+Check out some of the solid options!

 And to help ensure safe, productive smartphone use for everyone in the family, download this Family Contract for Smartphone Use, which outlines the responsibilities that come with having a smartphone – addressed both to teens and parents.